 ?frm=*&ct=*&dit= |

-Resource URLs like the following will be hit
+Resource URLs like the following will be matched:

 https://www.example.com/path/of/banner.js?frm=cn&ct=bj&dit=100080 |

-As we know from the above example, the blocking rules can match the domain name, path, and query parameters separately, and not only that, we can combine them to get more accurate matches.
+From the above examples, we can see that blocking rules can match domains, paths, and query parameters separately.
+Moreover, we can combine them to get more precise matching.

 Example 1